The whitening of rock and roll (“Roll Over McFly” Addendum A/ Gladwellocalypse, Part 4)

 - Elvis Presley: A cultural appropriator for audiences that wanted a minstrelsy version of rock and roll.
 The Hall of Fame adores him because he is essential to white rock and roll, which is rock and roll as they define it.

 - Sam Phillips: The mastermind behind stealing cultural products from PoC like Blackwell and packaging them into rock and roll minstrelsy.
-He knew exactly what the audience wanted and made lots of money by giving it to them.
+He knew exactly what the audience wanted and made lots of money giving it to them.

 I think this really will conclude the Gladwellocalypse series.
-When I began it, it was to point out a rare misstep in RevHist’s first season.
+When it began, it was to point out a rare misstep in RevHist’s first season.
 I followed it up because there was another minor issue I wanted to discuss in season two.
 Season three was largely uninteresting, but then came season four.
 I’ve already taken issue with a three-part miniseries appearing there, even while generally defending Gladwell.
 And there was little to like in season five.
 Even when I disagreed with RevHist initially, it was fun to argue with.
 Lately I just find it disappointing, so I guess I should find another podcast to listen to.

 Read Subsequent Addendum